pygame-examples/pygame-examples/CONTRIBUTING.md

 # Use a consistent coding style
-  - Before making a commit, make sure to run `black .` at the root of your project directory.
-This will format the files.
+  - Before making a commit, make sure to run `before_commit.py` at the root of your project directory.
+This will reformat the files, sort the imports, and check if you have added license header doc-strings, if not it will do so.
   - This may not however, change your code completely to follow [PEP8](https://peps.python.org/pep-0008/).
 Following it is mandatory.